tylernford/cocina_build/content/news/celebrate-2021-with-our-new-year-s-package.md

 date = 2020-12-16T05:06:30Z
 featured_photo = "/uploads/2020/12/16/new-year-s-package-2021.jpg"
 photos = []
-title = "Celebrate 2021 with Cocina 214!"
-video_key = ""
+title = "Celebrate 2021 with our Cocina 214 New Year's Package!" video_key = ""

 +++
 **HAPPY 2021!**

-**COCINA 214 will be OPEN on NEW YEAR'S DAY, January 1, 2021 from 4:00 PM - 10:00 PM!!**

-_COME IN OR CELEBRATE WITH OUR NEW YEAR'S PACKAGE!!_
+Celebrate 2021 with our New Year's Package!
+The Package feeds up to 6 people and is $125.

 **1 Bottle of Wycliffe Brut**